nevesnunes/env/common/code/cheats/osint.md

 - [Subdomain Finder \- Quick and Precise Enumeration \| Spyse](https://findsubdomains.com/)
 - [Free subdomain finder online 🛡️ find subdomains of domain](https://pentest-tools.com/information-gathering/find-subdomains-of-domain)
 - [GitHub \- tomnomnom/waybackurls: Fetch all the URLs that the Wayback Machine knows about for a domain](https://github.com/tomnomnom/waybackurls)
+    - :) extract old endpoints that may still be reachable but not currently indexed

 # google search dorks